A Path Signature Framework for Detecting Creative Fatigue in Digital Advertising: Algorithm Parameters

 \section{Algorithm Parameters}

 The performance of the signature-based change point detection algorithm is influenced by two key parameters: the window size $w$ and the sensitivity threshold $k$.

 The window size $w$ determines the granularity of the analysis.
 A smaller window size will be more sensitive to short-term fluctuations and can detect changes more quickly, but it may also be more susceptible to noise and false positives.
 A larger window size will provide a more stable estimate of the path signature, making it more robust to noise, but it will be slower to detect changes and may miss short-lived events.
-The optimal choice of $w$ depends on the nature of the time series being analysed.
-For daily data from typical digital advertising campaigns, we have found that a window size between 7 and 14 days provides a good balance between sensitivity and stability.
+The optimal choice of $w$ depends on the cadence, volatility, and review objective of the time series being analysed.
+The experiments in this paper use daily windows in the 7--14 day range as exploratory operating points, not as universal defaults.

-The sensitivity threshold $k$ controls the trade-off between false positives and false negatives.
-It determines how large the distance between two consecutive signatures must be to be considered a statistically significant change.
+The sensitivity threshold $k$ controls the trade-off between false positives and false negatives through $D_i>\mu_D+k\sigma_D$, where $\mu_D$ and $\sigma_D$ are computed from the chosen reference distribution of adjacent-window distances.
+In the retrospective panel experiment this distribution is the full creative-specific distance series; in an online detector it must be a past-only calibration distribution.
 A smaller value of $k$ will make the detector more sensitive, leading to more change points being identified, but potentially including more false positives.
 A larger value of $k$ will make the detector more conservative, reducing the number of false positives but increasing the risk of missing true changes.
-A value of $k$ between 1.5 and 2.5 has been found to work well in practice, providing a reasonable balance for typical performance marketing data.
-The optimal choice can be fine-tuned using a validation set if historical data with known change points is available.
+Values between 1.5 and 2.5 are explored in this paper as operating points, not as universal defaults.
+The optimal choice can be fine-tuned using a validation set, alert budget, or historical data with known change points if available.